John Hamilton Gray (Prince Edward Island politician)

-John Hamilton Gray (June 14, 1811 – August 13, 1887) was Premier of Prince Edward Island from 1863 – 1865 and one of the Fathers of Confederation.
+John Hamilton Gray (June 14, 1811 – August 13, 1887) was Premier of Prince Edward Island from 1863 to 1865 and one of the Fathers of Confederation.

 Gray began his political career in 1862 when he was elected to the provincial assembly as a reformer, despite his conservative roots.
 He became a leading member of the opposition, with a reputation even among his opponents as a great orator.
 He impressed the governor so much that he was invited to become a member of the Executive Council.
 However, his acceptance of the position drew criticism from his reform colleagues, and gained him a reputation for vacillation that followed him for the rest of his career.
 Gray became the Tory leader in the assembly, but when the Liberals won a majority in 1854, he was once again relegated to the opposition.
 Two years later, in 1856, the provincial governor dismissed the Liberal Executive Council and replaced them with a government led by Gray.